 The programme leads to a Master of Arts (120 credits) with Musicology as the main field of study.
 It is also possible to graduate after one year with a Master of Arts (60 credits).

-The Master's Programme in the Humanities, specialising in Musicology, has a duration of two-academic years.
-To complete the programme you complete 75 credits worth of courses and write a Master's thesis accounting for 45 credits.
+The Master's Programme in the Humanities, specialising in Musicology, has a duration of two academic years.
+To graduate from the programme you must complete 75 credits of courses and write a Master's thesis accounting for 45 credits.

-You may also follow a one-year programme and graduate with a Master of Arts (60 credits) with Musicology as the main field of study.
-To complete the one-year programme, you take four 7.5 credit courses and write a Master's thesis corresponding to 30 credits.
+The teaching takes place in form of lectures and seminars.
+You may choose to complete a one-year programme and graduate with 60 credits instead.
+To complete the one-year programme, you must take four 7.5 credit courses and write a Master's thesis corresponding to 30 credits.

 Courses within the programme